10 Entrepreneurial Side Hustles

 Images

 If you have a public Facebook account, the likelihood is that you are somewhere on the first page.
-You don’t need to worry too much about this but if the pictures that come up aren’t something you want to be associated with, start adding some pictures with your name in the file and alt text, and you’ll have a bit more luck with the results.
+You don’t need to worry too much about this but if the pictures that come up aren’t something you want to be associated with, start adding some images with your name in the file and alt text, and you’ll have a bit more luck with the results.

 Make accounts private that you aren’t happy for potential employers to see such as Instagram and consider deleting anything that isn’t appropriate anymore.
 Go through your Facebook and have a clean-up, consider also updating your security settings if you wish to not be searchable.
 What you show of yourself and your social life online can give a good insight into you as a person, team member, and potential representative of a company, so consider what your online presence says about you.